 - EPR (EPM) – This is short for Ethylene Propylene rubber, and is very closely related to EPDM (Ethylene Propylene Diene Monomer).
 They are functionally the same thing.
 EPR is often recommended for steam, water, and automotive brake fluids.

 - Silicone – The term silicone covers a large group of materials in which vinyl-methyl-silicone (VMQ) is often the central ingredient.
 Silicones are excellent seal materials for extreme temperature in static applications.
 Silicone is also specified in applications involving ozone and UV radiation.
+Most silicone material is in red or orange color.

 - Kalrez – Kalrez is a DuPont trademark, resistant to over 1,800 different chemicals while offering the high temperature stability of Teflon.
 Temperature range for these compounds is usually -4°F to 615°F.